mui/mui-x/docs/data/tree-view/tree-item-customization/tree-item-customization.md

 {{"demo": "IndentationAtItemLevel.js"}}

 :::success
-This feature is compatible with both the `TreeItem` and `TreeItem2` components and with the `itemChildrenIndentationPx` prop.
+This feature is compatible with both the `TreeItem` and `TreeItem2` components and with the `itemChildrenIndentation` prop.
 If you are using a custom Tree Item component, and you want to override the padding, then apply the following padding to your `content` element: